romaonthego/REImageSprite/README.md

 $ open MyProject.xcworkspace
 ```

 Please note that if your installation fails, it may be because you are installing with a version of Git lower than CocoaPods is expecting.
-Please ensure that you are running Git >= **1.8.0** by executing git --version.
-You can get a full picture of the installation details by executing pod install --verbose.
+Please ensure that you are running Git >= **1.8.0** by executing `git --version`.
+You can get a full picture of the installation details by executing `pod install --verbose`.

 ### Manual Install